Skip to Content

 Code Execution

-LearnHouse integrates with Judge0 to provide sandboxed code execution for coding assignments.
+LearnHouse integrates with Judge0 to provide sandboxed code execution inside Code Playground blocks on Dynamic Page activities.
 Students can write and run code directly in the platform, and teachers can define test cases for automatic grading.

 Supported Languages